Michelin Guide

-The Michelin Guides (/ˈmɪʃəlɪn, ˈmɪtʃəlɪn/ MISH-əl-in-,_-MITCH-əl-in; Guide Michelin /fr/) are a series of guide books that have been published by the French tire company Michelin since 1900.
-The Guide awards up to three Michelin stars for excellence to a select few restaurants in certain geographic areas.
+The Michelin Guide (/ˈmɪʃəlɪn, ˈmɪtʃəlɪn/ MISH-əl-in-,_-MITCH-əl-in; Guide Michelin /fr/) is a restaurant and hotel guide that has been published by the French tyre company Michelin since 1900.
+Originally created as a guide for French motorists, it later developed into an international reference for dining and travel.
+It awards up to three Michelin stars for excellence to a select few restaurants in certain geographic areas based on evaluations by anonymous inspectors.
 Michelin also publishes the Green Guides, a series of general guides to cities, regions, and countries.